bklofas/rtl-aprs-igate/README.md

     * --log-driver=local: By default, docker uses the json log driver which may fill up your harddrive, depending on how busy your station is. local log driver defaults to 100MB of saved logs, and automatically rotates them.
     * --network=host: Allows the container to talk to the internet, if you are sending the packets to an online service.
     * --device=: Allows the container to talk to the USB bus to access the RTL-SDR dongle.
+    * -v: Mounts the direwolf config file inside the container.
     * View the startup messages and decoded packets with `docker logs -n 25 --follow rtl-aprs-igate`
     * Stop the container with `docker stop rtl-aprs-igate`
     * The Direwolf configuration file gets reloaded every time you restart the container with `docker restart rtl-aprs-igate`